§ 02 — OVERVIEW

 Kathleen Lake Cabin offers recreation, relaxation and a unique wilderness lodging experience on the western section of Admiralty Island in the Tongass National Forest.
 The remote site offers a scenic setting for fishing, boating and wildlife viewing.
-Access to the cabin is floatplane only.
-Visitors are responsible for their own travel arrangements and safety, and must bring several of their own amenities.

 Anglers will find Kathleen Lake to be a scenic setting for catching a variety of fish including rainbow trout, Dolly Varden and northern pike.
 Visitors are welcome to use the skiff with oars available at the cabin.
 Visitors must bring personal floatation devices (life vests).